Eclectic Burning Man festival celebrates 25th anniversary

 He was also impressed by the noncommercial nature of the festival that pushed people "past bartering and into a gift economy", a sense of giving that would spread exponentially throughout the community, he said.

-"Soon you end up with 50,000 people trying to pay it forward," he said, referring to individuals feeling so appreciative they in turn do a good dead for someone else.
+"Soon you end up with 50,000 people trying to pay it forward," he said, referring to individuals feeling so appreciative they in turn do a good deed for someone else.

 For Hannah Hoel, it was the art that inspired her to attend Burning Man for the first time in 2008.
 Living in New Mexico, Hoel, 27, heard from friends that it was a creative gathering with a lot of astounding artwork.